Butterfly Doors

 "Butterfly Doors" is a song recorded by American rapper Lil Pump, released on January 4, 2019, as the fifth single for his second album Harverd Dropout.
-Lil Pump previewed the track in a video posted to social media on December 18, 2018, which drew criticism for his apparent use of "anti-Asian slurs" and gestures, for which he later apologized.
+Lil Pump previewed the track in a video posted to social media on December 18, 2018, which drew some criticism due to its use of anti-Asian slurs and gestures, for which he later apologized.

 Background and composition

 On December 18, 2018, Lil Pump posted a video of himself miming to a clip of the song to his social media accounts.
 The song features the line "They call me Yao Ming 'cause my eyes real low", and after a later repetition of the line, Lil Pump ad libs "ching chong" and also pulls at the sides of his eyes.

 Music video

 The music video was released simultaneously with the single on January 4, 2019.
 It was directed by Ben Griffin and shows Lil Pump performing around female dancers and multiple Lamborghinis.